aws/containers-roadmap/preview-programs/eks-arm-preview/README.md

 #### Important Considerations
 * EKS currently supports the ability to run all nodes on ARM instances with Kubernetes version 1.13 and 1.14.
-* The preview is only available in us-west-2.
-You must create your EKS cluster in this region.
 * If you plan to use **M6g instances**, ensure you have access to the M6g preview.
 Visit https://pages.awscloud.com/m6gpreview.html to request access. **A1 instances** are generally available for all AWS customers.

 ## Instructions